coq/coq/CONTRIBUTING.md

 Such a failure can indicate either a bug in your branch, or a breaking change that you introduced voluntarily.
 All such breaking changes should be properly documented in the [user changelog][user-changelog].
-Furthermore, a backward-compatible fix should be found, and this fix should be merged in the broken projects *before* your PR to the Coq repository can be.
-You can use the same documentation as above to learn about testing and fixing locally the broken libraries.
+Furthermore, a backward-compatible fix should be found, properly documented in the changelog when non-obvious, and this fix should be merged in the broken projects *before* your PR to the Coq repository can be.

+Note that once the breaking change is well understood, it should not feel like it is your role to fix every project that is affected: as long as reviewers have approved and are ready to integrate your breaking change, you are entitled to (politely) request project authors / maintainers to fix the breakage on their own, or help you fix it.
+Obviously, you should leave enough time for this to happen (you cannot expect a project maintainer to allocate time for this as soon as you request it) and you should be ready to listen to more feedback and reconsider the impact of your change.

 #### Understanding reviewers' feedback ####